TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 4/Song of Solomon 4.10.md

 ---

-How fair is thy love, my sister, [my] bride!
-How much better is thy love than wine!
-And the fragrance of thine oils than all manner of spices!
+How beautiful is your love, my sister, my bride!
+How much better is your love than wine!
+The fragrance of your perfumes than all kinds of spices!